dennisdeneve/onlinePortfolio/README.md

-This is an online portfolio about me and my experiences.
+This is an online portfolio about me.